SSN vs ITIN — What Immigrants Need to Know for Taxes

 Two Numbers That Determine How You File

-When immigrants begin to navigate the U.S. financial and tax system, one of the first confusing moments involves a simple question that appears on almost every important form: “What is your taxpayer identification number?”
+When we begin navigating the U.S. financial and tax system, one of the first confusing moments involves a simple question that appears on almost every important form: “What is your taxpayer identification number?”

-For many people who were born and raised in the United States, this question has an automatic answer.
-They have a Social Security Number and have used it since childhood.
+For people who grew up in the United States, this question has an automatic answer.
+They have had a Social Security Number since childhood.
 The question barely registers.

-For immigrants, the question can stop everything.
+For many of us, it stops everything.
 Do you need a Social Security Number to file taxes?
 Can you use an ITIN instead?
 Are they the same thing?
-Does one affect the other?
 Can you have both?

 These questions matter enormously.
 Getting the wrong answer can mean filing taxes incorrectly, missing refunds you are entitled to, or creating complications that affect both your finances and your immigration case.

-This guide will explain the difference between a Social Security Number and an Individual Taxpayer Identification Number, who needs each one, how to get them, and exactly how they affect the way immigrants file taxes in the United States.
+This guide will explain the difference between the two numbers, who needs each one, how to get them, and exactly how they affect the way we file taxes in the United States.

 What Is a Social Security Number?

-A Social Security Number, or SSN, is a nine-digit number issued by the U.S. Social Security Administration.
-It was originally created to track workers’ earnings and calculate Social Security retirement benefits, but over time it has become the primary identification number used across the American financial and administrative system.
+A Social Security Number — or SSN — is a nine-digit number issued by the U.S. Social Security Administration.
+It was originally created to track workers’ earnings and calculate retirement benefits.
+Over time, it has become the primary identification number used across the entire American financial and administrative system.

-Social Security Numbers are issued to U.S. citizens, U.S. nationals, and certain immigrants who are authorized to work in the United States.
-This includes:
+Social Security Numbers are issued to U.S. citizens, U.S. nationals, and certain immigrants authorized to work in the United States.
+This includes lawful permanent residents (green card holders) and immigrants authorized to work on certain visa types such as H-1B, L-1, O-1, TN, E-3, and others.

-If you are authorized to work in the United States, you are generally eligible to apply for a Social Security Number.
-The application is made through the Social Security Administration, and you will need to provide documentation of your identity, age, and immigration status.
+If you are authorized to work in the United States, you are generally eligible to apply.
+Applications are made through the Social Security Administration with documentation of your identity, age, and immigration status.

 When you cannot get an SSN:

-Not all immigrants are eligible for a Social Security Number.
-If you are in the United States but not authorized to work — for example, on certain visa types, on a tourist visa, or in an undocumented status — you are not eligible for an SSN.
+Not all immigrants are eligible.
+If you are in the United States but not authorized to work — on certain visa types, a tourist visa, or in an undocumented status — you are not eligible for an SSN.

 What Is an Individual Taxpayer Identification Number (ITIN)?

-An Individual Taxpayer Identification Number, or ITIN, is a nine-digit number issued by the Internal Revenue Service specifically for tax purposes.
-It is issued to individuals who have a U.S. tax filing or reporting requirement but are not eligible for a Social Security Number.
+An ITIN is a nine-digit number issued by the IRS specifically for tax purposes.
+It is for individuals who have a U.S. tax filing obligation but are not eligible for a Social Security Number.

 ITINs always begin with the number 9, which distinguishes them from Social Security Numbers.